openwallet-foundation/project-proposals/projects/vc-api-implementation.md

 # Project License

-GNU General Public License 3.0 -https://github.com/energywebfoundation/ssi/blob/develop/apps/vc-api/LICENSE
+The project is current licensed under GNU General Public License 3.0 https://github.com/energywebfoundation/ssi/blob/develop/apps/vc-api/LICENSE

+However, if the proposal is accepted, the project will be re-licensed to Apache 2.0.

 # Source Control